DeveshJ1/insurance_web/README.md

 To run the code please download this insurance web folder as a whole.
 Then open app.py and run it.
-To see how machine learning model works independently you can run
+To see how machine learning model works independently you can run DataLake_MLModels.py in the DataLake_MLModels implementation folder.